Racism and Allyship in Aboriginal Youth Spaces

 Our position is that those who are responsible for perpetuating racism against Aboriginal and Torres Strait Islander adolescents (i.e., non-Indigenous peoples) play a vital role in identifying, intervening and 'calling out' racism.
 As such, this project seeks also seeks to discover how non-Indigenous adults can act to intervene in, and ameliorate, both every-day and structural racism.

-Focus Groups with non-Indigenous Adults
+Focus Groups with non-Indigenious Adults

-Talking with non-Indigenous adults across Australia who work with Aboriginal and Torres Strait Islander about their perceptions of racism and how they can act to prevent and interrupt the impacts of daily racism.
+Talking with non-Indigenous adults across Australia who work with Aboriginal and Torres Strait Islander young people about their perceptions of racism and how they can act to prevent and interrupt the impacts of daily racism.

 Allyship Survey